Pinehurst, North Carolina: History

 In 1895, James Walker Tufts purchased 500 acre, and eventually purchased an additional 5500 acre, of land for approximately $1.25 per acre in the North Carolina Sandhills, with the vision of building a "health resort for people of modest means".
 Tufts retained Frederick Law Olmsted to design the village, which features curving lanes and a picturesque central green.

 Originally a health retreat titled "Tuftstown" and also "Pinealia" during construction stages in 1895, it expanded and was renamed Pinehurst by December of that year.
 The name was suggested in a public contest to name a new development in Martha's Vineyard; as it was not selected, Tufts decided to re-appropriate the name for use at his new development in the South.
 The village saw its first guests in January 1896.

 The first golf course at Pinehurst Resort was laid out in 1897–1898.
 The first championship held at Pinehurst was the United North and South Amateur Championship of 1901.
 The best known course, Pinehurst No. 2, was designed by Donald Ross and completed in 1907.
 Pinehurst Race Track was established in 1915.
 In 1980, the village became a municipality.
-The resort now has ten golf courses, three hotels, a health spa, and extensive sports and leisure facilities.

 In 1999, National Public Radio reported that many local business owners in Pinehurst were upset because the Pinehurst Resort was using lawsuits to prevent local businesses from using the term "Pinehurst" in the names of their businesses.
 The village council sought a written guarantee from the Pinehurst Resort that it would not force any business in the village to remove the name "Pinehurst" from its name unless the business is a direct competitor.
 The request came a week later in a local newspaper.
 The village also sued the resort over control of the name shared between the resort and village.
 In the quarter century of growth since, the relationship between the village and the resort has been amicable and mutually beneficial.
 As the village and resort are geographically intertwined, it is permissible to operate a registered golf cart on public roads throughout the village.

 The Lloyd-Howe House, Pinehurst Historic District and Pinehurst Race Track are listed on the National Register of Historic Places.